This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Expectorant medicine helps thin the mucus from your lungs.
 When sputum is thin, it may be easier for you to cough it up and spit it out.

 - Arterial blood gases (ABGs) are done to test your blood for the amount of oxygen and carbon dioxide.
-The results can tell caregivers how well your lungs are working.
+The results can tell healthcare providers how well your lungs are working.

 - Blood tests may show damage to your organs, or that the infection has spread.